KarthikSBhattar/ekanlabs.com/company.md

 [Ekan](http://www.ekan.io) is a Quantum computing company that builds Quantum AI models and other business solutions.

 > “A human is a quantum supercomputer that has the ability to comprehend, master, and lead things on earth and in the skies.”
->

 ---

 <aside>
-💡 **Ekanlabs proposes a solution that uses a fraction of the energy and provides superior performance when compared to classical ML initiatives.**
+💡 **Ekanlabs proposes solutions that uses a fraction of the energy and provides superior performance when compared to classical initiatives.**

 </aside>

-## Safety
+## Security

-We approach AI safety with a methodical approach, conducting research, implementing our findings into our products, incorporating the insights gained from these experiences back into our research, and consistently sharing what we learn with the world along the way.
+We approach security with a methodical approach, conducting research, implementing our findings into our products, incorporating the insights gained from these experiences back into our research, and consistently sharing what we learn with the world along the way.

 ## Quality